happner/happner/docs/walkthrough/getting-started.md

 ```

-### Create client script
+### Create client script and style

 [&#9650;](#)

-This script is called after successfult login with the connected client.
+This script is called after successfull login with the connected client.
+It subscribes to `metrics/*` and accordingly buildg graphs into the browser.

 Content of `./node_modules/master/app/client.js`